atgreen/rlgl-toolchain-policy/README.md

 regressions from a baseline by calling out all of the known problems at a certain point in time.

-The nightly moxie-elf GCC test runs use this policy and the hosted rlgl service at [https://rl.gl](https://rl.gl).
+The nightly moxie-elf GCC test runs use this policy with the hosted rlgl service at [https://rl.gl](https://rl.gl).
 Results are posted to the gcc-testresults mailing list here: https://gcc.gnu.org/ml/gcc-testresults/ .
 Look at recent moxie-elf